 - As with all seafood, buy it frozen.
 Most of us don’t have access to seafood that’s truly fresh (as in just caught and fresh off the boat; if you do, then, of course, buy it fresh).
 Almost all seafood is frozen when caught then shipped to the store for purchase.
 This means that the seafood you’re buying at the counter has already been frozen once – yet you have no idea when it was thawed and how long it’s been sitting since.
 If you buy your seafood frozen, you’re in control of when it’s thawed and for how long it sits before it hits your skillet.

 - Buy “dry” scallops if you can.
 Dry scallops haven’t been soaked in a solution to help preserve them so they’re more flavorful.
 They’re also much easier to get a good sear because they won’t release as much water when cooking.

 - Don’t overcook them.
-Scallops should be deeply browned on each side but still slightly opaque in the center – anything more and they lose flavor and that tender texture that makes scallops so appealing.
+They should be deeply browned on each side but still slightly opaque in the center – anything more and they lose flavor and that tender texture that makes scallops so appealing.

 - My best answer here is just don’t do it.
 Why cook scallops from frozen and risk over or undercooking them when they’re so simple to thaw?
 See above for how to thaw your scallops quickly if you’re in a pinch.

 - Crank up the heat.
 You want a nicely browned “crust” on each side of the scallop which only a screaming hot pan will achieve.

 - As with all foods you’re trying to brown (sear), don’t overcrowd your pan or they’ll steam instead of sear.
 Work in batches if necessary.